rojo-rbx/vscode-rojo/README.md

 ## Goals

 - [x] Add comments to code before I forget how it works
-- [ ] Move hard coded strings into Strings.ts
 - [ ] Support macOS
+- [ ] Better stability with fallback to known working binaries
-- [ ] Add a pop-up screen upon install telling the user to get the plugin
+- [x] Add a pop-up screen upon install telling the user to get the plugin
-  - [ ] Investigate auto-installing plugin with rbxmx to skip this step
+  - [x] Investigate auto-installing plugin with rbxmx to skip this step